Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

-{\bf Case $(d=4)$:} First assume that $p$ does not lie on a $(-1)$-curve.
-Then the blowup of $X$ at $p$ is a cubic surface $X_3\subset\bP^3$, and the exceptional curve $E\subset X$ is a line in $\bP^3$ defined over $k$.
-Moreover, each plane $H\subset\bP^3$ containing $E$ intersects $X_3$ residually in a conic, so the pencil of such planes induces a conic bundle $X_3\to\bP^1_k$ defined over $k$.
+\item[Case~$d=4$.]
+First assume that $p$ does not lie on a $(-1)$-curve.
+Then the blow-up of $X$ at $p$ is a cubic surface $X_3\subset\bP^3$, and the exceptional curve $E\subset X$ is a line in $\bP^3$ over $k$.
+Each plane $H\subset\bP^3$ containing $E$ intersects $X_3$ in a residual conic, so the pencil of such planes determines a conic bundle $X_3\to\bP^1$ over $k$.
 Corollary~\ref{cor:conicBundle_v2} yields the claim in this case.

-Now suppose that $p$ lies on a $(-1)$-curve.
+Suppose that $p$ lies on a $(-1)$-curve.
 If it lies on only one such curve, then we can blow this curve down, and $g$ will descend to an automorphism of a del Pezzo surface of degree $5$.
-Then Case $d=5$ and Theorem~\ref{thm:parityBirMapIntro} gives the result.
+Then the claim follows from Case~$d=5$ and Theorem~\ref{thm:parityBirMapIntro}.
 Otherwise, $p$ lies on exactly two $(-1)$-curves.
 This defines a (singular) conic $Q$ on $X$.
-We can then define a conic bundle structure as follows: The linear system $|-K_X|$ induces an embedding of $X$ into $\bP^4$ as an intersection of two quadrics.
+We can then define a conic bundle as follows: The linear system $|-K_X|$ embeds $X$ into $\bP^4$ as an intersection of two quadrics.
 Consider the pencil of hyperplanes containing $Q$.
 Each hyperplane intersects $X$ at a conic residual to $Q$.
 This defines a morphism $X\to\bP^1$ where the fibers are conics.
 Since $g$ preserves $Q$ and extends to an automorphism of $\bP^4$, it preserves the conic bundle structure.
 Hence, it follows from Corollary~\ref{cor:conicBundle_v2} that $g$ induces an even permutation on $X(k)$. \qedhere \end{description} \end{proof}

-{\bf Case $(d=3)$:} If $p$ does not lie on any $(-1)$-curves, then the automorphism lifts onto the blow up $\Bl_p(X)$ which is a del Pezzo surface of degree $2$.
-Then the result follows from Case $d=2$ proved in Proposition~\ref{prop:delPezzo_d12} and Theorem~\ref{thm:parityBirMapIntro}.

-Suppose $p$ lies on exactly one $(-1)$-curve.
-Then this curve is defined over $k$ and invariant under $g$.
-Hence blowing down, $g$ descends to an automorphism $g_4$ of a del Pezzo surface of degree $4$.
-Then the result follows from Case $d=4$ and Theorem~\ref{thm:parityBirMapIntro}.

-Suppose $p$ lies on exactly two $(-1)$-curves $L_1,L_2$.
-The plane containing $L_1,L_2$ intersect $X$ at a third $(-1)$-curve $L_3$.
-Since $L_1\cup L_2$ is invariant under both Galois action and $g$, we have $L_3$ must be also be invariant under both Galois action and $g$.
-Hence we can blow down $L_3$ and conclude as in the previous case.

-Suppose $p$ lies on three $(-1)$-curves $L_1,L_2,L_3$.
-Then $p$ is an Eckardt point, and $g$ lifts to an automorphism $g_2$ on the blow up $\Bl_p(X)$ which is a weak del Pezzo surface of degree $2$.
-The strict transforms of $L_i$ give a Galois invariant set of $3$ disjoint $(-2)$ curves on $\Bl_p(X)$.
-We can blow these down to get $\Bl_p(X)\to Y$, and $g_2$ descends to an automorphism on $Y$.
-The morphism $\Bl_p(X)\to\bP^2$ induced by the projection from $p$, factors through $Y\to\bP^2$ which is a double cover ramified along a singular quartic curve.
-The same argument as in the Case $d=2$ in Proposition~\ref{prop:delPezzo_d12} shows that every automorphism of $Y$ induces an even permutation.
-We finish by applying Theorem~\ref{thm:parityBirMapIntro}. \end{proof}